 Skip those innocent looking “fun personality” links on Facebook:

 We’ve all seen them.
 Those inviting games that get passed around.
 Titles like “what your favorite color reveals about you” etc. While some of these links are legitimate, others are not.
 Clicking on the link does exactly the same thing as the point above.

 Use Strong Passwords:

 It sounds easy enough, but you would be amazed at how many people still use their birthday or anniversary as their passwords.
-Make it hard for them by not being lazy.
+Make it hard for hackers by not being lazy.
 Remember, hackers and their computers do not sleep.

 These are just 4 ways to lessen your chance of cyber attack.
-There are other ways of course, some of which l have written about previously.
+There are others, of course, some of which l have written about previously.
 It’s safe to say that cyber attacks will always happen and that the thieves are will continue to get more sophisticated.

 How do you protect yourself and lessen your chance of cyber attack?
 Have you ever been a victim?
 If yes, how hard was it to recover from?
 Do you have any advice for others?